-There are a great many different providers of TV packages, Internet and telephony.
+There are a great many different providers of TV packages, internet and telephony.
 Some of them offer packages with all services in one.

 There are several ways to gain access to TV channels.
 In many buildings, it is possible to get a bundle of programmes through cable TV.
 Another option is to use a satellite disc.
 Please ask for advice in the shop where you buy or rent your TV or talk to colleagues and friends.
-Please note also that you must pay media license.
+Please note also that you must pay media licence.

-There are several ways to gain access to the Internet.
-It can be done via ADSL, ISDN, cable TV, satellite master antenna networks (“SMATV”) or via mobile broadband.
+There are several ways to gain access to the internet.
+It can be done via ADSL, ISDN, cable TV, satellite master antenna networks ('SMATV') or via mobile broadband.